danewheaton/aiku/README.md

 - Power Transfer
 - Scripted Events

-And many other scripts in the following subfolders:
+And many other scripts in:

 - Audio
 - Objects